D-VHS: Compatibility

 There are technical issues with compatibility between recordings from Mitsubishi and JVC D-VHS decks.
 PAL and NTSC recordings are also incompatible.

 Adoption

 Very few models were available to the world market and sales of this format have been weak; correspondingly, prices remained high for both VCRs and media, contributing to low demand.
-In 2000, Sony arranged with JVC to manufacture D-VHS VCRs under the Sony label, marking one of the first collaborations between the two former rivals.
+In 2000, Sony arranged with JVC to manufacture D-VHS VCRs under the Sony label; this marked one of the first collaborations between the two former rivals.
 The lack of consumer knowledge of D-VHS's advantages and capabilities as well as input limitations led to its eventual demise.
-The introduction in 2006 of Blu-ray and HD-DVD rendered the format abandoned.
+The introduction of Blu-ray and HD-DVD in 2006 rendered the format abandoned.

 Similar formats

 There has been no small-format version of D-VHS equivalent to VHS-C; JVC, the originator of the format, chose to use MiniDV for its digital camcorder lines, and since 2005 has also expanded into tapeless camcorder designs based on hard drive storage (the Everio line).
 JVC does market the Digital-S format for professional use; while the tapes and technology used are superficially similar to D-VHS tapes, the underlying data format is based on the DV codec and the media formulation is drastically different.
 Sony's MicroMV format uses the same codec as D-VHS.
 Therefore, D-VHS capture software can also be used to transfer MicroMV tapes.